 Close up of the beautiful and all natural deadwood/ Shari and old bare roots/ Neagari.
 The trunk winds halfway down the foliage you can see and then curls up again to just under the bottom of its pot!

-And than now a other (I hope) helpful tip!
-A lot of us use aquarium tubing (see picture!) to prevent wire from digging into the bark of the tree when we are bending thick branches with tension wires between the two branches!
+And then now another (I hope) helpful tip!
+A lot of us use aquarium tubing (see the picture!) to prevent the wire from digging into the bark of the tree when we are bending thick branches with tension wires between the two branches!

-But than we have a problem because this tubing can only be used on one branch, because if we want to use it around the second branch (see picture!) to protect it, we cant run the wire trough it and tighten it?!
+But then we have a problem because this tubing can only be used on one branch because if we want to use it around the second branch (see the picture!) to protect it, we cant run the wire through it and tighten it?!

-So that you are left with a piece of tube that look like this (see picture!)!
+So that you are left with a piece of tube that looks like this (see the picture!)!

-Now you can run both ends of the wire trough both ends of the tube en run them them trough the whole you just cut out!
+Now you can run both ends of the wire through both ends of the tube en run them through the hole you just cut out!
 Slide the tube down the wire as tightly against the bark as possible and with a tong twist both ends of the wire as tight as necessary to hold the branch/es in position!

 Hope this will help you and that you liked the quick view of my little old Pine?!